Christian Community Development

 A bookstore that specializes in books on Christian discipleship and Christian

-community, where you can find books by Will Robinson.
-(To name two: Whither
+community where you can find books by Will Robinson.
+To name two: Whither

-Theology? and The Biblical Doctrine of the Church).
+Theology? and The Biblical Doctrine of the Church.

 World Relief

-A disaster relief agency supported by the Evangelical Christian community. |
+A ministry supported by the Evangelical Christian community that works